cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Cyberbotics] 06/24/2020 05:56:39
 > Hi, we are having problems with running a webots simulation in macOS Catalina, is webots supported on catalina?

-`@Shadow` Yes it is supposed to work, what is the problem you are having?
+`@Kormit` Yes it is supposed to work, what is the problem you are having?

 `@chenpixx`, are you using the camera?
 Is your controller synchronous?